Neural network for excess noise estimation in continuous-variable quantum key distribution under composable finite-size security: Neural network model

-The covariance term $\text{Cov}(x, y')$ is computed from the sample using the standard Pearson correlation estimator.
+since the discrepancy $(\hat{t} - \hat{t}_{\text{MLE}})^2$ vanishes in the large-sample limit due to the consistency of the MLE.
+Thus, the covariance term $\text{Cov}(x, y')$ is computed from the sample using the standard Pearson correlation estimator.
 The output of the network is then post-processed by dividing by $a^2$, recovering an accurate estimate of the original parameter $\hat{t}^2 \hat{\xi}$ from the amplified noise features.

+\lqg{The use of an amplification factor $a > 1$ to rescale input features is a well-established preprocessing technique in neural networks.
+However, its value must be chosen with physical insight to meaningfully amplify the parameter of interest while preserving numerical stability.
+In our context, $a$ scales the excess-noise contribution in the input feature $a^2(\text{Var}(y')-1)$, making the excess noise more discernible against other signal components.
+The signal-to-noise ratio (SNR) of this amplified feature can be expressed as

+For challenging regimes such as low transmittance ($T = 0.1$) and high excess noise ($\xi = 0.01$~SNU), the choice $a = 10$ with $V_A = 5 \ \mathrm{SNU}$ yields $\mathrm{SNR} \approx -3.42$~dB, a value within a operational range of communication systems.
+Hence, $a = 10$ represents a balanced selection that effectively elevates the excess-noise signal while maintaining estimation robustness across the considered parameter range.}